daviscook477/CustomClimb/README.md

 Once in game the custom climb will act like a daily climb.
 All of the mods are applied **and** you will not be able to save and quit without losing your progress.

+## Known Bugs ##
+1. When using the Balanced, Chaos, and Seed buttons trying to click on accept and cancel doesn't work.
+The workaround is to use enter and escape instead.

 ## Installation ##
 1. If you have `ModTheSpire` already installed you can skip to step 5.
 Otherwise continue with step 2:
 2. Download `ModTheSpire.jar` from the latest release (https://github.com/kiooeht/ModTheSpire/releases)